caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

-Note the tail call to the base method: this is vital to ensure that private members of the base class are disposed properly, which is also why the base and derived classes have separate `_disposed` fields.
+Note the tail call to the base method: this is vital to ensure that private members of the base class are disposed properly, which is also why the base and derived classes have separate `_disposed` fields, and why the `Dispose(bool disposing)` method must override the base implementation instead of hiding it, so that it is called first even if it's been accessed through a reference to the base type.
 If your derived class also has unmanaged resources which need cleaning up (and cannot be wrapped in a `SafeHandle` instance) then add the necessary code in the same way as for the base class: put the cleanup code before `_disposed = true;` and add a finalizer that calls `Dispose(false)`.

 How do you know when you need to implement this type of pattern?
 In general, if the class you are inheriting from implements `IDisposable` and defines a `protected virtual void Dispose(bool d)` method, you should assume that it is using the dispose pattern as described here, and therefore you should override the `Dispose(bool d)` method as per this example.